SWOT analysis for trade business

-It’s important to note here that a SWOT analysis is just a tool to help you recognise certain factors in your business.
-It is ultimately up to you how you use this to your advantage by using the information that comes out of the analysis to create your marketing and business plans.
+It’s important to note that a SWOT analysis is just a tool to help you recognise certain factors in your business.
+It’s ultimately up to you how you use this to your advantage by using the information that comes out of the analysis to create your marketing and business plans.

 - What is our unique selling proposition?